 Here are a few basic coffee water brewing principles, if you think you have a water problem, start here.

 If you want to cut to the chase and start with water that is made for optimal coffee brewing, pick up a box of Third Wave Water and see how much of a difference the right water can make to a cup of coffee.
+(I have used Third Wave Water for several years now.)
 For the DYIer there is also a recipe for making your own version of Third Wave Water via Tinker Coffee (.75 grams Epsom Salt and .26 grams Baking Soda mixed in a gallon of distilled water).

 Make sure you are using clean water that is free of off-flavors and odors.
 If you wouldn’t drink a glass of it, don’t make your coffee with it.